Mark R. Kelley, PhD

 Biography

 Dr. Kelley was appointed associate director of basic science research in 2005.
-Dr. Kelley, the Earl and Betty Herr Chair in Pediatric Oncology Research, also serves as a director of the Program in Pediatric Molecular Oncology & Experimental Therapeutics and co-leader of the IUSCCC Cancer Drug Discovery and Development Program.
+Dr. Kelley, the Earl and Betty Herr Chair in Pediatric Oncology Research, also serves as a director of the Program in Pediatric Molecular Oncology & Experimental Therapeutics and co-leader of the Cancer Drug Discovery and Development Accelerator (CD3A).
 As associate director of basic science research, Dr. Kelley oversees all basic science activities of the IU Simon Comprehensive Cancer Center, including stimulating interdisciplinary research collaboration, evaluating new research opportunities, and overseeing cancer center shared facilities.
+Dr. Kelley is also on the IU Ventures Investment and CTSI Drug Development to Commercialization committees and is chair of the IU Conflict of Interest committee.
+He is an AAAS Science Fellow.

 In broader terms, all the academic positions he has held and the program leader and director positions he currently holds are dedicated to fast-tracking basic science, collaboration, and translational research to find more effective cancer treatments.
 Additionally, he helps equip the next generation of researchers by training and mentoring graduate students, MD and MSTP students, junior faculty, postdoctorates, fellows and others.
-He is also committed to diversity, equity and inclusion in his lab and IUSCCC/IUSM.
+He is also committed to diversity, equity and inclusion in his lab and the cancer center and IU School of Medicine.
 He strongly supports women in science and mentors scientists from many different backgrounds.

-Dr. Kelley has been consistently funded by NIH for over 29 years (since 1993) and is currently funded by 3 NCI grants as well as a NEI grant from NIH in addition to a number of other foundation grants.
-He directs the IUSCCC American Cancer Society (ACS) Institutional grant, which has been in place for over 50 years.
+Dr. Kelley has been consistently funded by NIH for more than 31 years (since 1993) and is currently funded by three NCI grants as well as a NEI grant from NIH in addition to a number of other foundation grants.
+He directs the cancer center’s American Cancer Society (ACS) Institutional grant, which has been in place for more than 50 years.
+He has 19 patents and more than 203 articles in peer reviewed journals as well as 36 review articles/book chapters in the fields of DNA repair, redox signaling and drug development.